lwambisrat/N-Puzzle-Game/README.md

 - Input format and example
 - How the solver works
 - Google Colab demo to test the functionality
-- Complexity and limitations
 - Troubleshooting

----

-## Overview

-The N-Puzzle Game Solver reads a user-provided N-Puzzle initial layout, determines if the layout is solvable, and, if so, runs an A* search using the Manhattan distance heuristic to find an optimal sequence of moves from the initial board to the goal.

-The goal board used by the solver is the canonical layout:
-1 2 3 ...
-...
-N 0

-Where `0` denotes the empty tile.

 ---

 ## Features